w3hc/gov/README.md

 ## Deploy

-Create a `.env` on the model of `.env.example` and add your own keys (the three first are required), then deploy to Goerli:
+Create a `.env` on the model of `.env.example` and add your own keys, then deploy to Goerli:

 ```sh
 npm run deploy